fragglet/deh9000/GUIDE.md

 add new monsters and animations, since any new states must come at the expense of sacrificing something else.

-DEH9000 includes a helpful API that can help to identify which states are not referenced from anywhere and are therefore free to use.
+DEH 9000 includes a helpful API that can help to identify which states are not referenced from anywhere and are therefore free to use.
 It starts from the `mobjinfo` and `weaponinfo` tables and walks all referenced states to find out which are used and which are not used: if you're familiar with how a